 The exhibition also features a range of objects from Carrickfergus Museum’s collection plus loaned items from National Museums Northern Ireland, National Library of Ireland and Belfast Central Library.

-An art installation reflects the importance of stained and ruined cloth in identifying and socially placing the Islandmagee ‘witches’ during their prosecution and trial.
+An art installation designed and created by senior lecturers in the Belfast School of Art, Ulster University, Alison Gault and Hazel Bruce is based on an article by Dr Sneddon demonstrating the importance of stained and ruined cloth in identifying and socially placing the Islandmagee ‘witches’ during their prosecution and trial.

 Free creative writing workshops are led by Kentuckian playwright and professor, Georgia Rhoades (Director of Writing Across the Curriculum, Appalachian State University).
 These fascinating workshops explore the lives of people whose experiences and viewpoints are often left out of historical accounts – beginning with the accused at Islandmagee.
 Participants view the exhibition and discuss their responses to it before being invited to write about unexplored or forgotten people they’re interested in.